AddressFinder/addressfinder-magento/README.md

 }
 ```

 Congratulations!
-You have now configured up a new form for your store selector to integrate with AddressFinder. 🎉
+You have now configured up a new form for your store selector to integrate with Addressfinder. 🎉

 ## 5. Debugging JavaScript widget